Thane Family Court – Mutual Consent Divorce, Court Naka

 Thane West · Thane East · Ghodbunder Road · Hiranandani Estate · Majiwada · Manpada · Kasarvadavali · Wagle Estate · Kopri · Naupada · Panch Pakhadi · Kalwa · Mumbra · Dhokali · Kapur Bawdi · Owale · Balkum · Brahmand · Diva · Mira-Bhayander

 Filing boundary: Thane Family Court covers Thane Taluka only.
-Kalyan, Dombivali, Ulhasnagar, and Ambarnath → Kalyan Taluka Court.
-Bhiwandi and Shahapur → Bhiwandi Taluka Court.
-Navi Mumbai → Panvel District Court.
-Mumbai suburbs → Bandra Family Court.
+Kalyan, Dombivali, Ulhasnagar, and Ambarnath fall under Kalyan Taluka Court.
+Bhiwandi and Shahapur fall under Bhiwandi Taluka Court.
+Navi Mumbai residents file at Panvel District Court.
+Mumbai suburbs file at Bandra Family Court.
 Filing at the wrong court means the petition is returned with no progress made.
-See our Mutual Divorce in India guide for the broader framework.

 Court